 Today is a great time to start something online.
-It can be an e-commerce site, or a Facebook page, or a WordPress blog, or a Youtube channel or a Tiktok account.
-There are a lot of options bored, quarantined humans can consume at home, but for online creators though, there are also a lot of opportunities for earning.
+It can be an e-commerce site, a Facebook page, a WordPress blog, or a Youtube channel, or a Tiktok account.
+There are a lot of options bored, quarantined humans can consume at home, but for online creators though, there are also a lot of opportunities for earning via creating content.

 AdSense is one of those great ways to earn using ads in your online properties.
 Mostly, AdSense is used for websites, mainly blogs — but you can also earn via AdSense on Youtube, among other revenue sources.